 - Social engineering

 The attack chain diagram below shows the primary techniques used by a threat actor, regardless of being an insider or external threat, to begin their mission and propagate through an environment.

-Threat actors start infiltration by gaining a foothold within the environment.
+Threat actors start privilege escalation attacks by gaining a foothold within the environment.
 An attacker could gain this beachhead by leveraging missing security patches, social engineering, or other methods from basic password stuffing (or credential stuffing) to modern techniques using generative AI.
 Once the initial infiltration has been successful, threat actors will typically perform surveillance and wait for the right opportunity to continue their mission.

 Threat actors will customarily pursue the path of least resistance.
 If time permits, they will clean up their activities to remain undetected.
 Whether this involves masking their source IP address or deleting logs based on the credentials they are using, any evidence about their presence reflect an indicator of compromise (IoC).
 Once an organization identifies an intrusion, they may monitor the intruder’s intentions, and/or potentially pause or terminate the access session.

 Typically, the second step in the cyberattack chain involves privilege escalation to accounts with administrative, root, or higher-privileged rights than the account initially compromised.
 Of course, it’s possible the initial compromise involved an administrative or root account.
 If this is the case, a threat actor is further along in their malicious plans and may already own an environment.